 - Identify the updated conclusion from the chocolate milk story.

 - Write your own #FrequentistTweet.

-- Write the question from the perspective of someone using Bayesian thinking to test the hypothesis.
+- Repeat part a from the perspective of someone using Bayesian thinking.

-- Knowing that you are qualified, which question would you rather have the answer to: the frequentist or the Bayesian?
-Be sure to explain your reasoning.
+- Which question would you rather have the answer to: the frequentist or the Bayesian?
+Explain your reasoning.